 Reducing antibiotic use in agriculture

 We are committed to doing the right thing when it comes to sourcing the raw materials for our food.
-We have a long-standing promise to sustainable sourcing and this is delivered through our Farming for the Future programme, which forms part of Plan A. This sees us working closely with farmers and growers in our supply chain to ensure that our food is produced in a way that makes efficient use of resources, protects the environment and provides animals with the highest standards of welfare.
+We have a long-standing promise to sustainable sourcing and this is delivered through our M&S Select Farm programme, which forms part of Plan A. This sees us working closely with farmers and growers in our supply chain to ensure that our food is produced in a way that makes efficient use of resources, protects the environment and provides animals with the highest standards of welfare.

 We’re also steadfast in our desire to continually do things better and ensure that our approach is science-led so that we make the right decisions for the future.